HarindiPerera/Dandelions_SMC/README.md

 This is the official Dandelions GIT repo for the Space Machines Company (SMC) Mission slated for April 2023 launch.

+This is an official jake edit to the md file.

 ## ✨ Install the Project